UdyWeber/sql-playground/README.md

 Python version must be 3.13.0 or greater.

 ## Docker
-No docker for now buddy, haven't learned about containers yet, might add it later btw.
+No docker for now buddy, beginners haven't learned about containers yet, might add it later btw.

 ## How to run
 It must as simple as typing the command bellow (assuming you are on the root of the directory), that should trigger the database creation + initial dataload.
 A `test.db` will be created at the root of the project, that will be your database.